 There is a distance, maybe due to social status, among the participants of conversation.
 It is used between strangers, or an employee when address to his bosses.

 But this rule of language is not like bahasa Indonesia either.
 A French child speaks with her mother using “tu” (in Indonesian “kamu”).
 In bahasa Indonesia and its social practice, no matter how intimate you with your mother, it is rude to tutoiyer her.
 You must vuvoiyer (use the word “Anda”).

 So, who have to adjust who?

 Of course, it depends on the situation.
-I saw in French Cultural Centre, the Indonesian (i.e. employees and students) are the ones who adjust to the French culture.
+In French Cultural Centre, the Indonesian (i.e. employees and students) are the ones who adjust to the French culture.
 No question, there, we play a French game.
 But when a French is traveling or dealing a business somewhere in Indonesia, it’s her or him who has to adapt.
 It is Indonesian game there.

-See, each person then reacted to the same situation with the different manner.
-Each of them reacted with the manners that just added up a stress factor for another.
-Ha-ha.
+See, each person then reacted to the same situation differently.
+Each of them reacted with the manner that just added up a stress factor for another.
 If they applied just Indonesian rule (or Australian rule only), the situation would not be that bad.

 So, next time you have problems with the local (hopefully not), step back for a while.
 Then decide to solve that social problem with whose game.
 If you use your own game, make sure people in front of you understand your game.
 Because if they don’t, you will end up just like an Indonesian and Australian in Jennifer’s article.